You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 PIM Hones Your Brand Message to Increase Revenue and Grow Market Share

-In this blog, we’ll take a deep dive into the core benefits a PIM solution brings to your ecommerce operation.
-We’ll show you how you can leverage those core benefits to drive your brand message.
-Ultimately, this blog will explain how supporting your brand message with PIM increases revenue and grows market share.
+In this blog, we’ll dive deeply into the core benefits of a PIM solution to your e-commerce operation.
+We’ll show you how to leverage those core benefits to drive your brand message.
+Ultimately, this blog will explain how supporting your brand message with PIM increases revenue and market share.

-(Read everything you need to know about the dos and don’ts of picking the right PIM system for your ecommerce business in the blog featured below.)
+(Read below for everything you need to know about the dos and don’ts of picking the right PIM system for your e-commerce business.)

 10 Reasons Why You Need a PIM

-Search “brand message best practices” online and you could spend months sifting through all the recommendations you’ll get.
-Instead, get started today with the product content optimization you need to ensure your brand message is robust and compelling.
+Search “brand message best practices” online, and you could spend months sifting through all the recommendations you’ll get.
+Instead, start today with the product content optimization you need to ensure your brand message is robust and compelling.

 1. PIM Ensures Product Content Consistency

-“The #1 piece of advice for ecommerce business in regards to branding is to have a cohesive look all across your social media platforms and blog.”
+“The #1 piece of advice for an ecommerce business regarding branding is to have a cohesive look across your social media platforms and blog.”

 Tracey Wallace, BigCommerce Editor-in-Chief (source)